PressForward/pressforward/readme.txt

 == Changelog ==

+= 5.6.2 =
+* Fixed bug in the way that dependent scripts are loaded on Reader interface.

 = 5.6.1 =
 * Fixed bug in the way that new JavaScript introduced in 5.6.0 is loaded.